 (May include ASL, Mandarin, Cantonese, Farsi, Filipino, French, German, Hebrew, Hindi, Hmong, Russian, Spanish or Vietnamese.)

-Health Science Health Science Home Economics Home Economics Industrial and Technology Education Industrial and Technology Education Mathematics Foundational Math Music Music Physical Education Physical Education Science Foundational Science Social Science Social Science Liberal Studies Multiple Subject Interdisciplinary major (such as Educational Studies) that contains language studies, literature, mathematics, science, social studies, history, the arts, physical education, and human development.
+Health Science Health Science Home Economics Home Economics Industrial and Technology Education Industrial and Technology Education Mathematics Foundational Math Music Music Physical Education Physical Education Science Foundational Science Social Science Social Science Liberal Studies Multiple Subject Interdisciplinary major that contains language studies, literature, mathematics, science, social studies, history, the arts, physical education, and human development.
 Multiple Subject

 The Commission notes that successful completion of coursework, as verified by a Commission-approved program of professional preparation that addresses each of the Commission-adopted domains of the applicable subject matter requirements, will also be considered for subject matter competency.

 - Question How quickly can one apply for a preliminary credential if approved?

 While we are aware of the approved CSET waiver degrees, we have not yet been given the review criteria for the CSET waiver process.
 We will implement this procedure as soon as we receive the specifics from the state.
 We have not been given a timeline for when this will happen.

 - Question What if we had already passed multiple of the CSETS but need just one more?
 Would the alternative still help?